 Ljan and Hallagerbakken Skole involved in the new project were from more challenging catchment areas with many students coming from ethnic minorities and speak little Norwegian.
 Setterbraten Skole draws from a catchment that is more affluent and with a greater degree of social mobility.

-The thinking tools and strategies were mostly new to all the teachers involved when the schools began their work.
-One of the school leaders say this as a strength; teachers, leaders and students had to learn something new and that made it easier to take risks, ask for help, share their ideas and their challenges - and help others.
+When the schools began the project back in 2015 the thinking tools and strategies were mostly new to all the teachers involved .
+One of the school leaders said this was a strength; teachers, leaders and students had to learn something new and that made it easier to take risks, ask for help, share their ideas and their challenges - and help others.
 One of the biggest impacts the project has had is that more teachers (and students) are engaged in high quality discussions on learning and thinking.
 It is now seen that the tools and strategies are used in all classrooms and in all subjects.
 Many students use the different tools independently and engage in discussions on which tools are the best for the challenges they approach.
 Tests on literacy and science skills indicate that students now get better results.